 Click on the link or picture below for more information.

 Guided tours are available daily, from 10.30am,

 and last approximately 50 minutes to 1 hour.
-Please allow ample tour for a your visit to Skerries Mills.
+Please allow ample time for a your visit to Skerries Mills.

 For Further details and to plan your visit, please see the Contact Us page.